fevka/Another-3P-Download-Manager/README.md

 ### 2. Update packages (FileCrypt)

-On the **Updates** tab, pasting a game page URL returns the list of available update packages.
+On the **Updates** tab, pasting a supported page URL returns the list of available update packages.
 The backend fetches the page HTML and extracts the FileCrypt container links (e.g. `filecrypt.cc/Container/...`) shown for each update.

 Each update's links are resolved in a dedicated small window that loads the FileCrypt container.
 Because the actual download links sit behind a **security check (captcha)**, the window: